How To Get A Casting Callback.

 The majority of auditions you attend will require a headshot, and resume.
 Always have them ready to present to the casting director when you enter the casting area, and don’t make them have to ask to see it.

-Carry headshots with you when you go out because they are like your business cards, and without them readily available, you won’t be prepared for any casting opportunity that may arise unexpectedly.
+Carry your headshots with you when you go out.
+They are like your business cards, and without them readily available you won’t be prepared for any casting call opportunity that may arise unexpectedly.

 An audition that doesn’t require you to bring a headshot and resumé will be a very small number.
 Always take them with you, and secure your resume to the back of your headshot.

-Don’t ask Casting Directors what type of person they’re looking for at an audition.
-You’re the actor, dancer, or model and need to be professional enough to present a unique character, or choreography to them for consideration.
+If you want to get a casting callback don’t ask Casting Directors what type of person they’re looking for at an audition.
+You’re the actor, dancer or model, and need to be professional enough to leave an audition gracefully.

-Even when you feel like you’ve really messed up your audition, think twice about asking to do it again.
-If you ask to do it a second time and don’t do a lot better, the casting director will have your bad audition indelibly engrained in their brain.
+Even when you feel like you’ve really messed up your audition think twice about asking to do it again.
+If you ask to do it a second time and don’t do a lot better, the casting director will have your bad audition stamped in their memory.

-Casting Directors take the time to select, and invite you to an audition because they see something in you that they are looking for, and they want you to blow them away with your performance.
+Casting Directors take the time to select, and invite you to an audition because they see something in you that they are looking for.
+They want you to blow them away with your performance.
 Give them the best you’ve got.

 - What Do Casting Directors Do? (brighthub.com)